-- Provide funds to non-profit service providers for rent vouchers and stability services. - Provide funds to non-profit service providers to build and operate shelters and housing and provide services to who are homeless or at risk of homelessness.
+- Provide funds to non-profit service providers for rent vouchers and stability services. - Provide funds to non-profit service providers to build and operate shelters, including day centers and supportive housing and provide services to people who_are homeless or at risk of homelessness.